 I think it’s safe to say most of us grew up with Dairy Queen ice cream cakes at birthday parties.
 They were the dessert every kid wanted at their parties.
-Well, friends, there is a new badass ice cream cake in town and it’s this one.
+Well, friends, there is a new badass ice cream cake in town and it’s this vegan ice cream cake.

 So eat this vegan ice cream cake however you want, with a fork, with a spoon, or with your fingers- it all tastes the same and it all tastes amazing.
-This mouthwatering gluten free ice cream cake is bound to put smiles on the faces of anyone who bites into it.
+This mouthwatering gluten free ice cream cake is bound to put smiles on the faces of anyone who bites into it- which makes it a great cake to make for any celebration.

 - 1 1/2 cups almond flour